brick/varexporter/README.md

     })()
     ```

-    This method is recommended for exporting complex custom objects: it is forward compatible with the new serialization mechanism introduced in PHP 7.4, flexible, safe, and composes very well under inheritance.
+    This method is recommended for exporting complex custom objects: it is compatible with the new serialization mechanism introduced in PHP 7.4, flexible, safe, and composes very well under inheritance.

     If for any reason you do not want to export objects that implement `__serialize()` and `__unserialize()` using this method, you can opt out by using the [`NO_SERIALIZE`](#varexporterno_serialize) option.